chizhang-CZ/notes/redux_react/README.md

         );
 Problems:
     1. pass too many props to intermedia component.
 For example, filterLink needs visiblityFilter. it need to pass the pros to the tree (TodoApp -> Footer -> FilterLink)

+    solve:
-        solve: create a container component(FilterLink become Link and create a new container component FilterLink) and get data from store. small problem: The parent component doesn't update but the store updated. we need to force to update the component. there is no such problem for the current app because every re-render the whole app when the store is changed.
+    create a container component(FilterLink become Link and create a new container component FilterLink) and get data from store.

+    small problem: The parent component doesn't update but the store updated. we need to force to update the component.
+    There is no such problem for the current app because every re-render the whole app when the store is changed.